Hartford HealthCare Women's Championship

 The Hartford HealthCare Women's Championship is a tournament on the Epson Tour, the LPGA's developmental tour.
 It was first held at Great River Golf Club in Milford, Connecticut in 2023.
+It moved to the Golf Club at Avon in Avon, Connecticut in 2026.

 In 2023, Jenny Bae won the inaugural tournament in a seven-hole playoff against Kang Min-ji and Ssu-Chia Cheng, for her first Epson Tour victory.